 8 The Last King Of Egypt Shot Two Lions In A Zoo

-Near the start of World War II, Farouk was plagued with a recurring nightmare in which he was chased by a lion.
-Troubled, he called his wisest adviser, El-Maraghi, and asked what his dream meant.
-“You will not rest until you have slain those lions,” El-Maraghi told him.
+During World War II, Farouk suffered a recurring nightmare of being chased by a lion.
+Seeking counsel, he asked his trusted adviser El‑Maraghi what the vision meant.
+The sage warned, “You will not rest until you have slain those lions.”

 7 The Last Emperor Of China Lived As ‘Prisoner No. 981’